-Dyes like fluoroscein and lysine green are used to define epithelial defects or other abnormalities in the surface layers of the comea and conjunctiva.
+Dyes like fluoroscein and lysine green are used to define epithelial defects or other abnormalities in the surface layers of the cornea and conjunctiva.
 They are not used for treatment.
-Similarly topical anaesthetics like Benoxinate and Tetracaine are used during examination to enable comfortable manipulation of the eye for the removal of foreign bodies and for other procedures.
+Similarly topical anaesthetics like Benoxinate and Tetracaine are used during examination to enable comfortable manipulation of the eye for the removal offoreign bodies and for other procedures.